Freddy Sanchez: Boston Red Sox: Major league debut

-In the 2000 season, Sanchez split the year between the Single-A short season Lowell Spinners and the Single-A Augusta.
+In the 2000 season, Sanchez split the year between the Single-A short season Lowell Spinners and the Single-A Augusta GreenJackets.
 For Lowell he hit .288, and for Augusta he hit .301.
 He began 2001 playing for the Single-A advanced Sarasota Red Sox, where he batted .339 in 69 games.
 Promoted to the Double-A Trenton Thunder that season, he hit .326 in 44 games.

 Sanchez split the majority of the 2002 season between Trenton and the Triple-A Pawtucket Red Sox.
 With Trenton, he batted .328 in 80 games, reaching the Eastern League All-Star Game before earning a promotion to Pawtucket on July 16.
 To this point, he had mostly been used as a shortstop, but the Red Sox started having him play second base at Pawtucket as well because Nomar Garciaparra was firmly entrenched as Boston's shortstop in the major leagues.
 With Pawtucket, Sanchez batted .301 in 45 games.
 A September call-up by Boston, Sanchez made his major league debut for the Red Sox on September 10 against the Tampa Bay Devil Rays, when he pinch-hit for Rey Sánchez with the bases loaded.
 He had a two-RBI single against Steven Kent as the Red Sox won 12–1.
 Sanchez played 12 games for the Red Sox that September, batting .188 with three runs scored, three hits, and three RBI in 16 at bats.

 In 2003, Sanchez started the year with Pawtucket.
 He led the International League in batting with a .384 average before getting promoted by Boston on May 30.
 With Boston, his average was just .235 in 20 games.
 Demoted to Pawtucket at the end of July, he batted .208 before July 31, the 2003 trade deadline.
 On that day, Sanchez was dealt (along with left-handed pitcher Mike Gonzalez) to the Pittsburgh Pirates in return for pitchers Jeff Suppan, Brandon Lyon and Anastacio Martínez.